 Questions 12-28, PROJECT LOCATION AND LWCF BOUNDARY INFORMATION (10 POINTS).
 This section asks project sponsors to provide information about the property that, if funded, will be encumbered pursuant to Section 6(f)(3) of the LWCF Act.

-Question 12, PARK OR SITE NAME - What is/will be the name of the park.
-Provide locational information for the park, including the address, section/township/range, and latitude/longitude.
+• Question 12, PARK OR SITE NAME - What is/will be the name of the park.
+Provide locational information for the park, including the address, section/township/range, and latitude/longitude (same as LWCF Boundary Map).